 Meetings typically start and end by agreement.

-A blood sample starts to exist when taken, and may be considered to end existing when its content is consumed in the chemical reactions of the medical analysis or its is rendered useless by preservation failure, i.e. being no more representative for its source by its current composition
+A blood sample starts to exist when taken, and may be considered to end existing when its content is consumed in the chemical reactions of the medical analysis or it is rendered useless by preservation failure, i.e. being no longer representative of its source because of its current composition.

 A set of chessmen will start to exist when the figures are put together, for packaging or direct use.
-One may consider that it ends to exist when it is no more functional, i.e., when one of the figures is destroyed or lost beyond the reach of its owner.
+One may consider that it ceases to exist when it is no longer functional, i.e., when one of the figures is destroyed or lost beyond the reach of its owner.
 If figures of the same style are available, they may be replaced.

 In a museum perspective, it may be regarded to exist as long as all kinds of figures are still present or as long as at least one figure exists.
 Replacement may not be regarded as permitted.